 Ph.D., Medical College of Georgia, 1991

 Areas of the brain involved in the regulation of affect (or mood) are affected by pain.
-Our studies have implicated hippocampal neurogenesis as an important mood-regulating process that can be regulated by environmental factors including persistent nociception.
+My studies have implicated hippocampal neurogenesis as an important mood-regulating process that can be regulated by environmental factors including persistent nociception.
 This research has shown that chronic pain activates cellular and molecular mechanisms of depression, and suggests that their common co-morbidity may have a fundamental neurological foundation.

 Winter, M.K. and McCarson, K.E.
 G-protein activation by neurokinin-1 receptors is dynamically regulated during persistent nociception.
 Journal of Pharmacology and Experimental Therapeutics 315 (2005) 214-221.
 PMID: 15985614